|

 critical review of Richard H. Battin’s book, “An

-of physics, cross lattice (generalization of reciprocal lattice — condensed matter physics), intelligent
+paradigm of physics, cross lattice (generalization of reciprocal lattice — condensed matter physics), smart-intelligent power (generalization of soft power, smart power and intelligent

 money (flow) as a substance-like quantity (mathematical economics), edge-based